choimikey/Space-Maze/README.md

 # Space-Maze
+[CODED IN PYTHON]

 This program is a maze.
-Can you get out?
+Can you get out alive?

+Goodluck.